 Homegrown Capital is a venture capital firm based in Brookings, South Dakota.
 Founded in 2021, it focuses on technology investments in the Northern Plains and Midwest, with emphasis on business-to-business software, agricultural technology, and financial technology.
 The firm targets early-stage opportunities and backs high-tech companies across these sectors in the Midwest and surrounding regions.

-Excell Partners is a Rochester, New York-based venture capital firm that makes seed and early-stage investments across medical devices, materials, energy, biotechnology, ag-tech, imaging, information technology, and software.
-Supported by the state of New York as a seed fund, it operates as a not-for-profit organization but maintains a for-profit discipline by structuring investments as convertible debt with equity returns to achieve long-term self-sustainability.
-Founded in 2005, Excell Partners seeks to foster startup growth in its region through financing and related resources.
+Excell Partners is a venture capital firm and seed-stage investor based in Rochester, New York.
+Founded in 2005, it makes seed and early-stage investments across medical devices, materials, energy, biotechnology, ag-tech, imaging, information technology, and software.
+The organization operates in a state-supported environment and pursues an evergreen model by structuring investments with convertible debt and equity returns to achieve long-term self-sustainability.
+Excell Partners focuses on building a portfolio of innovative startups and leverages its regional networks to support growth and commercialization.

 Vertex Ventures is a global network of operator-investors and venture capital firms that supports technology and healthcare startups across the United States, China, Israel, India and Southeast Asia.
 It partners with entrepreneurs by offering hands-on operating experience and broad access to capital, talent, partners and customers to help build global businesses.
 The firm focuses on early to growth-stage investments in software infrastructure, developer tools, data, security, vertical SaaS, enterprise software and healthcare technologies, drawing on a wide international footprint that includes the US, Israel, Singapore and China.
 Vertex Ventures emphasizes active portfolio involvement and leverages the broader Vertex network to create value for portfolio companies through strategic guidance and partnerships.